Heather Thatcher: Film

 Later in her career, Thatcher returned to the UK to make films.
 Among these is Will Any Gentleman...?
 (1953), filmed at Elstree Studios in Borehamwood.
-Thatcher appears together with George Cole and Veronica Hurst.
+Thatcher appeared together with George Cole and Veronica Hurst.
 The film was a short adventure about a hypnotist who puts a man in a trance.

 Thatcher made her last films in 1955.
-The Deep Blue Sea has a screenplay written by Terence Rattigan and features Vivien Leigh and Kenneth More.
-Thatcher depicts Aunt May Luton in Josephine and Men, a comedy starring Glynis Johns and Peter Finch.
+The Deep Blue Sea, screenplay written by Terence Rattigan, featured Vivien Leigh and Kenneth More.
+Thatcher depicted Aunt May Luton in Josephine and Men, a comedy starring Glynis Johns and Peter Finch.

 Death

 Thatcher died in Hillingdon, London in 1987.
+In her will, she left bequests to various charities, including the NSPCC, Help the Aged and the Royal National Institute for the Blind.